chrisbarrett/elisp-namespaces/readme.md

 Load another elisp file from disk or require an emacs feature.
 Periods (`.`) are interpereted as path delimiters.
-The `*ns-base-path*` variable is used to set the base of the namespace search path.
+The `ns/base-path` variable is used to set the base of the namespace search path.

 This example will attempt to load BASE/bar/baz.el, as well as a few emacs features.
 ```lisp